-- 3.1 The need for a cultural landmark that celebrates the heritage of the community of Leith has been an aspiration of the people of Leith for a number of years.
-The knowledge that National Museums Scotland (NMS) was intending to vacate their premises at Custom House in 2014 led to the local community seeking to save the building for a potential Museum for Leith. - 3.2 Initial meetings were held in 2014 with a number of parties regarding potential acquisition of the building.
-The Council confirmed that it was supportive of a Museum/Heritage offer in Leith. - 3.3 Following approval at Full Council on 21 August 2014 to acquire Custom House from National Museums Scotland (NMS) using the Common Good Fund, the Council entered into agreement with the Scottish Historic Buildings Trust (SHBT) as a third-party developer to take forward the development. - 3.4 SHBT later secured agreement from the Council for an interim five-year lease to develop the capital project which will convert to a 99-year lease at a point in time when the capital project is ready to start its construction phase and terms are finalised.
-SHBT have provided an interim 'meanwhile' use for the building on this short-term lease as a creative hub, whilst undertaking a feasibility study investigating the potential development options and viability for the building.
+- 3.1 The need for a cultural landmark that celebrates the heritage of the community has been an aspiration of the people of Leith for a number of years.
+The knowledge that National Museums Scotland (NMS) was intending to vacate their premises at Custom House in 2014 led to a bid to save the building for a potential Museum for Leith. - 3.2 Initial meetings were held in 2014 with a number of parties regarding potential acquisition of the building.
+The Council confirmed that it was supportive of a Museum/Heritage offer in Leith. - 3.3 Following approval at Full Council on 21 August 2014 to acquire Custom House from NMS using the Common Good Fund, the Council entered into agreement with the SHBT as a third-party developer to take forward the development. - 3.4 SHBT later secured agreement from the Council for an interim five-year lease to develop the capital project which will convert to a 99-year lease at a point in time when the capital project is ready to start its construction phase and terms are finalised.
+SHBT have provided an interim 'meanwhile' use for the building on this short-term lease as a Creative Hub, whilst undertaking a feasibility study investigating the potential development options and viability for the building.

-- 3.5 A Custom House Short Life Working Group was established once the initial lease with SHBT had been set up and included representatives from the Council, SHBT, and a number of local community organisations and individuals.
-SHBT prepared initial information and advice on a potential route forward to purchase the building and provide a short term "meanwhile" use whilst any capital project proposals were developed. - 3.6 The Council acquired Custom House from NMS for the sum of £650,000 using Common Good funding on 7 April 2015 with the following development criteria: "to secure appropriate use of the building to include a museum/heritage purpose for the benefit of Leith and the wider city and to negotiate with third parties accordingly." - 3.7 SHBT took over the direct management of Custom House on 1 May 2015, initially occupying the building on a month by month Licence to Occupy basis until the five-year lease was in place with a Date of Entry on 1 July 2018.
-This initial short-term lease runs through to 30 June 2023 and discussions to extend the lease are ongoing. - 3.8 The "meanwhile" use provided for the building by SHBT has seen a significant engagement with the local community which, it is hoped, can be augmented as the capital project develops and the long-term use is delivered. - 3.9 SHBT appointed a design team and have developed a feasibility study for the wider repair and re-development options for Custom House, and a preferred long-term vision and development option that can be delivered by SHBT has been identified. - 3.10 SHBT, on arriving at a preferred, sustainable development plan, together with securing the necessary project funding, will convert the existing five-year lease to a 99-year lease of the building and progress with the construction phase of a major capital project which will see the building restored and take its place within the heart of Leith. - 3.11 On completion of the capital project, SHBT will continue to manage and operate Custom House and will work with key stakeholders to deliver the sustainable future plan.
+- 3.5 A Custom House Short Life Working Group was convened when the initial lease was set up and included representatives from the Council, SHBT, local community organisations and individuals.
+This formal group has since been replaced by the Custom House Heritage Group which includes a number of cultural and heritage organisations from within Leith. - 3.6 The Council acquired Custom House from NMS for the sum of £650,000 using Common Good funding on 7 April 2015 with the following development criteria:

+"To secure appropriate use of the building to include a museum/heritage purpose for the benefit of Leith and the wider city and to negotiate with third parties accordingly."

+- 3.7 SHBT took over the direct management of Custom House on 1 May 2015, initially occupying the building on a month-by-month Licence to Occupy basis until the five-year lease was in place with a Date of Entry on 1 July 2018.
+This initial short-term lease expires 30 June 2023.
+Discussions to extend are ongoing. - 3.8 The "meanwhile" use provided for the building by SHBT has enabled significant engagement with the local community which will be augmented as the capital project develops and the long-term use is delivered. - 3.9 SHBT appointed a design team and developed a feasibility study for the wider repair and re-development options for Custom House, and a preferred long-term vision and development option that can be delivered by SHBT has been identified. - 3.10 SHBT, on securing agreement from Committee for a preferred, sustainable development plan and the necessary project funding, will agree terms with the Council on which to convert the existing five-year lease to a 99-year lease and progress with the construction phase of a major capital project which will see the building restored and take its place within the heart of Leith. - 3.11 On completion of the capital project, SHBT will continue to manage and operate Custom House and will work with stakeholders to sustain it in the future.